yohasebe/monadic-chat/docs/monadic-mode.md

 # Monadic Mode

-Monadic Mode is a feature that allows you to maintain context in conversations with AI agents.
-With Monadic Mode, you can maintain and update context in a defined format while exchanging messages, and you can refer to it during the conversation.
+Monadic Mode is a distinctive feature of Monadic Chat.
+In Monadic Mode, you can maintain and update the context of the conversation, referencing it as you chat.
+This allows for more meaningful and coherent interactions with the AI agent.

 ![Monadic Chat Architecture](../assets/images/monadic-messaging.svg ':size=200')

 ## Basic Structure

-In Monadic Mode, the context is maintained by generating an object with the following structure in each query to the language model.
-The `message` in the object corresponds to the message returned by the AI agent in a regular chat.
-The `context` holds information accumulated from previous interactions or information that should be shared behind the scenes.
+In Monadic Mode, each query to the language model generates an object with the following structure.
+This structure allows the conversation's context to be preserved and updated throughout the interaction.
+The `message` field contains the AI agent's response, similar to a regular chat.
+The `context` field stores information accumulated from previous exchanges or information shared behind the scenes.

 ```json
 {